javierjpagan/FlexSpace-Group-Project-2/README.md

 # FlexSpace Group Project 2
  An app that shares conference meeting spaces between offices and potential renters.
-It uses NodeJS, MySQL, Sequelize, Express, and EJS for template rendering.
+It uses NodeJS, MySQL, Sequelize, Express, and EJS for template rendering which is also deployed on Heroku.

  Heroku link: https://sheltered-shelf-68211.herokuapp.com/